DIY hacks to get your bent headphone plug back in shape without going to the repair center, and learn how to keep them that way.

 If you’ve never fixed electronics before, it’s best to take your headphones to an authorized repair shop.

 If you have cheap headphones you don’t really care for, the better alternative is to buy a good pair of high-quality headphones.
+Just make sure to do the proper headphones disposal if you decide to simply replace your old headphones.

 But if you insist on fixing your headphones yourself, keep in mind that doing your own repairs always comes with the risk of damaging your electronics.
 You also void any existing warranty so you’re no longer qualified for repairs or replacements in the future.